Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 2. [**Snowflake Key Pair authentication:**](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake#key-pair) For scheduled production workloads in dbt Cloud, use the Snowflake Key Pair authentication mechanism rather than username and password, in order to rotate credentials as per your organization's policy.
 3. [**dbt Cloud Role Based Access Controls:**](https://docs.getdbt.com/docs/cloud/manage-access/about-user-access#role-based-access-control) Set up roles within dbt Cloud to govern what dbt Cloud permissions users can have.
 For example, you can set up a finance team role so they do not have write access to the core data team project resources.
 4. [**dbt Cloud SSO:**](https://docs.getdbt.com/docs/cloud/manage-access/sso-overview) Require developers to use your organization's SSO platform to log into dbt Cloud, and exchange SAML information to auto-assign dbt Cloud roles based on the permissions set in your organization's Identity Provider.

+### Wrapping up this step

+dbt Cloud adds a layer of addressability and discoverability to the data platform.
+In the next step, you will build your first data product.

+Here is where we are in the journey towards robust data products:

+- Discoverable 🔜
+- Addressable 🔜
+- Trustworthy and truthful
+- Self-describing
+- Interoperable 🔜
+- Secure and governed 🔜
+- Useful

 <!-- ------------------------ -->
 ## Build Foundational Project